chanovo/JCSS.DATA/README.md

 # JCSS_Database

 JCSS_Database is a repository for making data relevant to structural safety accessible to researchers, students and practitioners.
-The database provides data sets uploaded by individual contributors and also links to external relevent data sets.
+The database provides data sets uploaded by individual contributors and also links to external relevant data sets.
 All data sets are grouped into 5 categories, which can be found in 5 separate folders:
 - Data on loads
 - Data on material properties
 - Data on structure failure